Destination

 Malaysia has reported 310 chikungunya cases as of May 2025.

 The first recorded dengue fever outbreak in Malaysia occurred in 1962 in the state of Penang.
-A recent dengue (DENV-4) outbreak began in Malaysia in late 2022, which has now impacted 13 states and three federal territories.
+A recent dengue (DENV-4) outbreak began in Malaysia in late 2022 and has now spread to 3 states and 3 federal territories.
 As of May 2025 (Epidemiological Week 21), there have been 25,382 dengue cases, including 14 fatalities, in the country.
 This represents a 59.1% reduction from the 62,107 cases (46 fatalities) recorded during the same period in 2024.
 Data published in June 2025 by the Dengue for Community Portal indicates that Taman Mawar - Sendang was a dengue hotspot in Malaysia.
 In 2024, a total of 122,423 cases were reported, which is lower than the number reported during the same period in 2023 (n = 123,133).
 The cumulative number of deaths in 2024 was 117, 17% higher than the number recorded in 2023 (n = 100).

 Last reviewed